First interracial kiss on television: Claims

-US television
+American television

+I Love Lucy (1951)

+Some argue that I Love Lucy (1951–1957) is premised on an interracial relationship.
+The program broadcast multiple instances of real-life husband and wife Desi Arnaz, a Latino man, and Lucille Ball, a woman of European ancestry, kissing.
+However, despite Arnaz and Ball being frequently described as an "interracial couple", "Hispanic" is not always considered to be a race, but it is an actual language.
+Arnaz is now considered by some to be a white man of Cuban ancestry.
+The United States Census Bureau uses the ethnonyms Hispanic or Latino to refer to a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin regardless of race; the Census Bureau states, "People who identify their origin as Hispanic, Latino, or Spanish may be any race."
+As of the 1950 United States census, the most recent census held before I Love Lucy went on the air, the Census Bureau's guidelines for enumerators did not specifically address how Cuban Americans should be classified by race, nor did the census ask a question about Hispanic or Latino ancestry.
+Both Arnaz and Ball were listed as white in that census.

 The Ed Sullivan Show (1958)

-In The Ed Sullivan Show S12, E10 aired 16 November 1958, William Shatner, a Canadian of European ancestry, kisses France Nuyen, originally from France, of Asian ancestry.
+In The Ed Sullivan Show S12, E10 aired 16 November 1958, William Shatner, a Canada-born actor of European Jewish ancestry, kisses France Nuyen, originally from France, of Asian ancestry.
 This was during a scene from the then current Broadway production of The World of Suzie Wong.

 Sea Hunt (1959)

 In the Sea Hunt episode "Proof of Guilt" aired 16 August 1959, Lloyd Bridges and Nobu McCarthy (née Atsumi) shared a kiss near the end of the episode.

 Adventures in Paradise (1960)

-An episode of Adventures in Paradise titled "The Big Surf", broadcast in 1960, featured two scripted kisses: one between actress Pilar Seurat and actor Robert Sampson, and another with Seurat and Gardner McKay.
+An episode of Adventures in Paradise titled "The Big Surf", broadcast in 1960, featured two written kisses: one between actress Pilar Seurat and actor Robert Sampson, and another with Seurat and Gardner McKay.

 I Spy (1966)

-An episode of I Spy titled "The Tiger", broadcast on January 5, 1966, featured a scripted interracial kiss between Eurasian actress France Nuyen and Robert Culp.
+An episode of I Spy titled "The Tiger", broadcast on January 5, 1966, featured a scripted kiss between Eurasian actress France Nuyen and Robert Culp.